Arpeggios and glissandi

 Creating multi-voice or cross-staff arpeggios

-- Click on the bottom edit handle of the arpeggio and press Shift+↓.
+- Select either the top or bottom handle of the arpeggio

 Changing playback of arpeggios